 Accredited Funds Professionals are required to complete 10 hours of Continuing Professional Development (CPD) annually and IOB commits to providing a suite of eCPD material on topical and important issues relevant to the funds industry.
-At this time, some new material available on IOB Learn includes:
+As we approach the end of 2021, some new material available on IOB Learn includes:

 The funds team at IOB welcome your feedback on our programmes and events and indeed your suggestions for topics we should consider in the future.